NixOS/SC-election-2024/ec/README.md

   Then post `./result` as a PR to the election repo, requesting a review from the voters GitHub team.

+  Lock the PR to only collaborators (with write access), so that only the EC can send further notifications using it.

 - Directly contact the users in `usersWithoutEmailAndGitHub.txt`

 ## Pre-voting phase